Write. Publish. Beg for shares and backlinks.

 One year later, it’s still generating traffic, shares, and backlinks for the site.

-Note: If you want to see who’s reading your content, try Leadfeeder free.
-Know who visited your site for the last month in minutes.
+Note: If you want to see which companies are reading your content, try Leadfeeder free.

 Sancar wants Typeform to be associated with two words: -Conversation -Innovation